anirudh-modi/JS-essentials/ES2015/Functions/Arrow functions.md

 You must be wondering how did the above code worked, and we didn't even hard binded `this`  for the arrow function to `this` of `foo` function!!!! 👺

-Well *this* is because the arrow functions does not have their own `this`, so how come did it printed `func` 😱, *this* is because of the fact that, for arrow functions `this` is used using lexical scope lookup, which means that, when a reference to `this` is made within any arrow function, the engine, will start looking up the scope of arrow function to find a `this` binding, default being the `global scope` `this`, so, when the above code is executed, during the callback, the engine, will first look for `this` within the scope of arrow function, which it fails to find, then it traverses up the scope of the arrow function, which is the scope of the function `foo`, and since it finds a `this` in the scope of the `foo`, that same `this` is used as future reference within the arrow function, and since `this` of `foo` is hard binded to itself, we get the value of `this.a` as `func`.
+Well *this* is because the arrow functions do not have their own `this`, so how come it printed `func` 😱, *this* is because of the fact that, for arrow functions `this` is used using lexical scope lookup, which means that, when a reference to `this` is made within any arrow function, the engine, will start looking up the scope of arrow function to find a `this` binding, default being the `global scope` `this`, so, when the above code is executed, during the callback, the engine, will first look for `this` within the scope of arrow function, which it fails to find, then it traverses up the scope of the arrow function, which is the scope of the function `foo`, and since it finds a `this` in the scope of the `foo`, that same `this` is used as future reference within the arrow function, and since `this` of `foo` is hard binded to itself, we get the value of `this.a` as `func`.

 Let's modify the above example a little to make you understand, the `this` for arrow functions.